-This step-by-step homeschooling guide will show you how to start homeschooling your kids in the 2023-2024 school year.
-When you have questions and want to talk to a human, sign up for a homeschool consultation.
+This step-by-step homeschooling guide will show you how to start homeschooling your kids in the 2024-2025 school year.
+If you have questions and want to talk to a homeschool consultant, click the button below to get a free consultation.

 - FAQ’s about homeschooling.